sybrew/the-seo-framework/readme.txt

 		* Documentation links have been added to the plugin details overview row.
 	* **Fixed:**
 		* Author archives no longer use protective title prefixes (like "Private: ", or "Protected: ") from a post with the same ID as the author.
+		* The primary term selector in the Classic Editor now correctly checks the selected primary term button when interacting via a keyboard.
+			* This bug only affected the interface; internally, the primary term was correctly selected.
 	* **Changed:**
 		* The "About" link on the plugin activation page now leads to our "about us" page.